SedemGarr/6-Me-Ludo-android/README.md

 ## The Database

 The actual gameplay is powered by the Realtime Database.
 Clients subscribe to a stream of the game object.
 Game objects are duplicated in Cloud Firestore due it allowing me to query game documents by user IDs present in a players array.
-This saves me from normalising game data and having to write extra logic sync everything up.
+This saves me from normalising game data and having to write extra logic to sync everything up.

 To save reads and writes, not all updates to the Realtime Database are synced with Firestore.
 Only significant events like session starts, player entries, and exits are synced up.